MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 1. When the session connection begins, a trust screen is displayed with the Helpers information including their full name, job title, company, profile picture and verified domain.
 At this time, the helper requests a session with Full control of your device or View Only screen sharing.
 You can either choose to *Allow* or to *Decline* the request.

 3. You might see a prompt to allow `remotehelp.microsoft.com` to use your microphone.
-Select **Don't Allow** as this permission is not needed for screen sharing.
+Select **Don't Allow** as this permission isn't needed for screen sharing.

 4. Select **Share screen** to continue.

 1. You might see a prompt to allow `remotehelp.microsoft.com` share your screen.
 Select **Allow** to continue.

-1. A dialogue menu is shown by macOS in the top right corner.
-This is shown as one of two options:
+1. macOS displays a dialogue menu in the top right corner as one of two options:

   - Green camera icon: Choose **Screen**, and then move your mouse to select the screen share.
-  - Yellow microphone icon: Click the microphone icon, then to the right of the application name Microsoft Remote Help, click the grey icon, and then Screen.
+  - Yellow microphone icon: Select the microphone icon, then to the right of the application name Microsoft Remote Help, select the grey icon, and then Screen.
 Move your cursor to the screen you want to share and select **Share this screen**.

 5. After the session is established, the helper can then help in resolving any issues on the device.

 #### Request help on an unenrolled device

 Your device might not need to be enrolled to Intune if your administrator allows you to get help on unenrolled devices.
-If your device is unenrolled and you are trying to receive help, follow the rest of the steps outlined in [Request help](#request-help) to be in a connected session.
+If your device is unenrolled and you're trying to receive help, follow the rest of the steps outlined in [Request help](#request-help) to be in a connected session.

 ### Provide help